erroronline1/caro/readme.md

 ## Stress test

 Can be performed with ./api/_stresstest.php.
-10000 calendar-events or records can be created at a time to review the applications performance on increasing workload.
+20000 calendar-events or records / record contributions can be created at a time to review the applications performance on increasing workload.
 With a cryptic prefix the entries are identifyable and can be deleted.
 The script still should be removed from the production server once being tested.
+On 100000 distributed records the performance did well.
 During creation the products database has been evaluated ([1](#server-setup), [2](#miscellaneous)).

 [Content](#content)